 '''

---disable-decimal-float, --disable-threads, --disable-libatomic, --disable-libgomp, --disable-libitm, --disable-libmudflap, --disable-libquadmath, --disable-libsanitizer, --disable-libssp, --disable-libstdc++-v3
+--disable-decimal-float, --disable-threads, --disable-libatomic, --disable-libgomp, --disable-libquadmath, --disable-libssp, --disable-libvtv, --disable-libstdcxx

 '''

-These switches disable support for the decimal floating point extension, threading, libatomic, libgomp, libitm, libmudflap, libquadmath, libsanitizer, libssp and the C++ standard library respectively.
+These switches disable support for the decimal floating point extension, threading, libatomic, libgomp, libquadmath, libssp, libvtv, and the C++ standard library respectively.
 These features will fail to compile when building a cross-compiler and are not necessary for the task of cross-compiling the temporary libc.